Save up to 25%… Shop Our Birthday Sale Now!

 • Regulating blood sugar

-4 - Mushrooms Contain Over 10 Vitamins and Minerals
+4 - What Vitamins and Minerals Are Found in Mushrooms?

-Mushrooms contain a variety of essential vitamins and minerals.
-Some key vitamins found in mushrooms include:
+Mushrooms contain various essential vitamins, minerals, and antioxidants [10].
+Some key vitamins and minerals found in mushrooms include the following:

-• Vitamin B: Mushrooms are an excellent source of B vitamins, particularly B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), and B6 (pyridoxine).
+Mushrooms can be a great source of B vitamins, particularly B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), and B6 (pyridoxine).
 These B vitamins play an important role in maintaining healthy skin, nervous system, and metabolism.

 The table below compares the mineral content in a 100 g serving among six different mushrooms.